figurestudios/community-golem-docs/tech/what-golem-is.md

 The computer in question is a sort of "computer inside a computer" - so requestors can't put viruses on the providers computer.

-The requestor can run their program's on the providers computer, the provider gets paid, and everyone is happy :)
+The requestor can run their programs on provider computers, the providers get paid, and everyone is happy :)

 ### What Golem can't be used for
 After reading the previous section, it may sound that **all** programs can run on Golem.
 This is not true because: